Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/observability/servicemonitor-examples.md

 ServiceMonitor resources define how Prometheus discovers and scrapes metrics from Kubernetes services.

-⚠️ **CRITICAL: Team Label Required for Discovery**
+!!! danger "Team Label Required for Discovery"

-**All ServiceMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.**
+    All ServiceMonitor resources MUST include the team label `soprasteria/team: "<your-team-name>"` or they will be completely ignored by the team Prometheus stack and no metrics will be collected.

 The team monitoring stack uses a `resourceSelector` that only discovers monitoring resources with this specific label.
 This is a security feature that ensures teams can only monitor resources within their own namespace.